sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Running the query](./media/running-query.png)

 12. Observe the following result set, which consists of 49 rows.
-It is available under the **Data Output** tab.
+It is available under the **Data Output** tab.If you were successsful, you should see an output similar to the following.

     ![Result set from the select query](./media/select-query-result-set.PNG)

+Let's move on to migrating the views.

 ### Task 2: Migrate Views

->Note: Views are not referenced by the sample application, but we are including this task here to show you how to do it manually.
+Views are not referenced by the sample application, but we are including this task here to show you how to do it manually.
 When we migrate stored procedures, we will show you how to enable an extension that greatly simplifies the migration of objects which reference Oracle-specific functions.

 1. Navigate to the  `C:\ora2pg\nw_migration\schema\views` directory, where we will run ora2pg and psql.
 ```